WilfredC64/player-id/README.md

 useful when you create your own signatures.
 This option will also verify the info file <nobr>(sidid.nfo)</nobr> when it's found.

+**-wn**: write signatures in new format

+> Use the -wn option if you want to write a signatures file to the new file format (V2).

+**-wo**: write signatures in old format

+> Use the -wo option if you want to write a signatures file to the old file format (V1).

 **-x**: display hexadecimal offset of signature found

 > Use the -x option if you want to display the hexadecimal offset where the